habibjubair/stock-terminal/README.md

-# Sector Call Sheet
+# Sector Call Sheet - US Stock Terminal

-A small local web terminal that scans US markets live via Yahoo Finance and surfaces the strongest name in each sector/theme/income bucket — with a plain-English reason you can read straight to a customer on a call.
+A small local web terminal that scans US markets live via Yahoo Finance and surfaces the strongest name in each sector/theme/income bucket — with a plain-English reason you can read straight and understand.

 **Nothing is a fixed stock list.** Every universe — which companies belong to which sector, which sub-$5 names are actually moving today, which stocks are actually